Fall webworm

 The fall webworm (Hyphantria cunea) is a moth in the family Erebidae known principally for its larval stage, which creates the characteristic webbed nests on the tree limbs of a wide variety of hardwoods in the late summer and fall.
-It is considered a pest but, does not harm otherwise healthy trees.
+It is considered a pest but does not harm otherwise healthy trees.
 It is well known to commercial tree services and arboriculturists.
-It's an invasive species in East Asia.
+Fall webworms are an invasive species in East Asia.